KrishnSo/CS453_Project/REPORT.md

 ## 10) Analysis and insights

 The experiments support the expected behavior of a distributed MPI graph workload.
-For the small graph with 8 nodes and 4 ranks, both partition strategies produced the same correct leader (7) and the same shortest-path distances from source 0, which confirms that correctness did not depend on the partition strategy.
+For the small graph with 8 nodes and 4 ranks, both partition strategies produced the same correct leader (7) and the same shortest path distances from source 0, which confirms that correctness did not depend on the partition strategy.
 However, the communication cost differed slightly.
 With the mod partition, the run used 53 logical messages and about 592 bytes, while the block partition used 55 logical messages and about 616 bytes.
 The runtimes on these very small runs are close enough that startup overhead and local machine noise can affect the exact numbers, but the message counts show that partition strategy changes communication behavior even when the graph and final answers stay the same.

 The medium graph with 16 nodes and 4 ranks showed the clearest scaling effect.
 Leader election still converged in 4 rounds, but Dijkstra required 17 iterations instead of 9, and the total communication increased to 100 logical messages and about 1720 bytes.
 This matches the expected trend: once the graph becomes larger, the runtime performs more global coordination and more cross-rank relaxations, so both communication volume and runtime increase.
 In other words, the computation did not become expensive because arithmetic got harder; it became more expensive because the distributed algorithm had to synchronize and exchange more information.